-After determining the correct device size using the inFlow Sizing Device, follow this procedure to insert the inFlow
+After determining the correct device size, follow this procedure to insert the inFlow:

-- 1. With the patient in the lithotomy position, clean the meatus area as for Foley catheter insertion. - 2.
+- 1. With patient in the lithotomy position, clean meatus area as for Foley catheter insertion. - 2.
 Lubricate the external body of device with an analgesic medical lubricant. - 3.
-Insert the lubricated inFlow into the urethra until its outer tab (flange) touches the edge of - the meatus (Figure 6).
-The tab should be pointing down, towards the vagina. - Completely depress the Introducer's pusher (Figure 7) until the device is released (Figure 8).
-Do not pull out the Introducer until the device is completely released. - Discard the Introducer. - When there is urine in the bladder, check for leakage and for proper device functioning using the Activator (see To Urinate section of this IFU).
+Insert the lubricated inFlow into the urethra until its outer tab (flange) touches the edge of the meatus (Figure 6).
+The tab should be pointing down towards the vagina.
+Note: Some women find that a 3, 9 or even 12 o'clock position, toward the mons, is more comfortable.
+To change the tab position, push the device slightly inwards toward the bladder, then rotate gently.
+Rotating without lifting the retention petals off the bladder neck may cause discomfort. - Completely depress the Introducer's pusher (Figure 7) until the device is released (Figure 8).
+Do not pull out the Introducer until the device is completely released.

+- 5. Discard the Introducer. - When there is urine in the bladder, check for leakage and for proper device functioning using the Activator (see To Urinate section of this IFU).